Nancy Skinner (politician): Recent political career

 Skinner was appointed to the East Bay Regional Park District board of directors in March 2006 to fill a vacancy due to the death of incumbent Jean Siri.
-She was appointed by a 6–0 vote and was selected over several other candidates for the position, including former Berkeley mayor Shirley Dean.
+She was appointed by a 6–0 vote.
 Skinner was then elected to the board in 2006 with 84% of the vote.
 The district includes parts of Albany, Berkeley, El Cerrito, El Sobrante, Emeryville, Kensington, Richmond, San Pablo, Pinole & Oakland.

 Skinner was considered a likely candidate for the California state Assembly as early as 2006 and had previously considered a run in 2002.
-She ultimately announced her candidacy in late January 2008.
-She defeated several opponents in the primary election; the most well-known of which included Richmond City Councilman Tony Thurmond, Berkeley City Councilman Kriss Worthington, and Berkeley resident Dr. Phil Polakoff.
-She was elected to the State Assembly in 2008 and re-elected in 2010 and 2012.
+She ultimately announced her candidacy in late January 2008 and was elected to the State Assembly later that year.
+She was re-elected in 2010 and 2012.

 In 2016, Skinner ran for the California State Senate to replace Senator Loni Hancock, who was termed-out of office in 2016.
-Skinner won the June 2016 Primary Election by over 17%.
-The General Election for Senate District 9 took place on November 8, 2016.
-Skinner defeated Assemblyman Sandré Swanson and was elected to represent state Senate District 9.
-She was sworn into office on December 5, 2016.
+She was elected to office on November 8, 2016 and sworn in on December 5, 2016.
 In the 2017–2018 and 2019–2020 legislative sessions, she served as the Majority Whip of the state Senate.
 In the 2019 legislative session, she chaired the state Senate's Public Safety committee.
 In November 2020, Skinner won reelection to the Senate for another four-year term.

-In the 2021-22 Legislative Session, Sen. Skinner chaired the Senate Budget and Fiscal Review Committee and the Joint Legislative Budget Committee, and she served on Senate Environmental Quality, Housing, Public Safety, and Transportation committees, along with the Joint Committee on Rules, the Joint Legislative Committee on Climate Change Policies, and the Committee on Revision of the Penal Code.